 Tooth-grinding can sometimes signal that your horse is in pain.
 An example would be during an episode of colic.
-Under saddle, it usually means that your horse is feeling stressed or nervous, although you should have his teeth and saddle fit checked for any pain points to be sure.
+Under saddle, if your horse grinds his teeth, it usually means that your horse is feeling stressed or nervous, although you should have his teeth and saddle fit checked for any pain points to be sure.

 If he checks out OK physically, think about your training sessions and your lessons.
 Be sure that you’re not asking too much too soon of your green horse.
 While he may never stop grinding his teeth completely, as he gains confidence and relaxes, it should happen less and less.